Picture of the glowing or flashing red light on the JBL Charge 5 speaker.

 The Problem

-The JBL Charge 5 red light stays on or continues blinking perhaps because the AC or car adapter you’re using provides SOME but not ENOUGH recharging current, even though its getting the right power input.
+The red light stays on or continues blinking perhaps, because the adapter you’re using provides SOME but not ENOUGH current.
 Its output current can fall over time.
 So it might not deliver the correct amount presently.
-Do note that this speaker needs 3 amps of charging current at 5 volts (15 watts) from the supply to fully recharge in the specified time of 4 hours.
+But note that this speaker needs 3 amps at 5 volts (15 watts).
+Otherwise it will not fully recharge in the 4 hours spec time.

 The Fix

 The solution is to replace the adapter, preferably with a higher output model.
-We recommend chargers from Key Power, Belkin, and Anker, that can deliver at least 15 watts of USB-C power to this speaker.
+We recommend chargers from Key Power, Belkin, and Anker.
+These can deliver at least 15 watts of USB-C power.

-3. The USB-C Charging Cable is Too Long, Too Thin, or is Broken
+3. The USB-C Charging Cable is Too Long, Too Thin, or is Defective

 The Problem